-As the last rays of sunlight faded, judgemental voices pierced mereminding me of how miserable my life had become.
+As the last rays of sunlight faded, judgemental voices pierced me - reminding me how miserable my life had become.
 I felt like an outsider, the misfit in my new online school.
 The nervousness to speak through a computer screen and the inability to understand lessons summed up remote learning for me.
-A non-existent social media presence meant that I was unwelcome, and this ruled out all possibilities of making friends.
+A nonexistent social media presence meant that I was unwelcome, and this ruled out all possibilities of making friends.
 Oh, how I hated the virus!